 They’re very skittish.
 She usually chooses to eat at the back of the feeder and peeks around at me.
 And if I move even a fraction of an inch, she makes a quick escape.

 We will certainly miss the quiet of the country and all of our furry and feathered friends.
 And the lightning bugs!
 I’m so happy I was finally able to see them.
 There are certain things we won’t miss though.
 The summer humidity brings a lot of bugs.
 And I mean a lot.
 Like the jungle.
 Mosquitoes, black flies, spiders, and all kinds of flying things I didn’t even know were in existence prior to moving to New Hampshire.

 And then the ticks.
 Unbelievable quantities.

 We visited our favorite Sugar House last weekend.
-Once you’ve had pure New Hampshire Maple Syrup…there’s no going back to that Aunt Jemima or Log Cabin Syrup.
+Once you’ve had pure New Hampshire Maple Syrup…there’s no going back to store bought.
 So we stocked up.
 Ten jugs of Grade A Medium maple syrup for pancakes and waffles, and 3 bottles of Grade A Dark for baking.

 You can go here to see our first visit to a local Sugar House last spring.
 It was so much fun!